zeroviral/kpi_reporter/README.md

   "created_at": "[ 06-09-2020 21:21:48 PM ]"
 }
 ```
-- `404 NOT FOUND` if the reminders does not exist
+- `404 NOT FOUND` if the reminder does not exist

-## Delete a reminders
+## Delete a Reminder

 **Response**